MichealRollins-Green/Driver-ASE/README.md

 #Install

 This pipeline was coded on a Centos 7 x86_64 system and some of the software listed below are for an x86_64 linux distribution and some of the software may not be compatible with i686 or other versions.

-Make sure you have these perl modules installed before you run these scripts.
+The commands below may also be different based on what distribution is being used.

+####Firewall and Other

+Make sure that the firewall allows for incoming and outgoing of traffic for HTTPS/HTTP and FTP.
+Also make sure that MySQL and WGET are installed.

 ####Packages